-Our dedicated construction transactional team—ranked among the foremost practices in the world—helps leading energy companies and other major developers to best achieve their commercial goals, avoid or minimize change orders and other project variations, and avoid or withstand disputes through the drafting and negotiating of clear, enforceable contracts.
+King & Spalding houses one of the largest construction and procurement practices in the world, currently handling over $400 billion in construction deals.
+Our dedicated team—ranked among the foremost practices in the world—advises leading energy and industrial companies, as well as other major developers, to best achieve their commercial goals, avoid or minimize change orders and other project variations, and avoid or withstand disputes through the drafting and negotiating of clear, enforceable contracts.

 From mitigating against strategies employed in negotiations and obtaining the best tax treatment to anticipating the legal challenges that can arise during and after construction, we work with project owners, developers and lenders to not only draft and negotiate contracts but also, with client permission, advise on scope of work, design basis, performance guarantees and other contract exhibits.